django/asgiref/specs/www.rst

   ``value`` is the header value.
 Order of header values must be preserved from the original HTTP request; order of header names is not important.
 Duplicates are possible and must be preserved in the message as received.
-Header names must be lowercased.
+Header names should be lowercased, but it is not required; servers should preserve header case on a best-effort basis.
 Pseudo headers (present in HTTP/2 and HTTP/3) must be removed; if ``:authority`` is present its value must be added to the start of the iterable with ``host`` as the header name or replace any existing host header already present.